SorenBlattBendtsen/sorenblattbendtsen.github.io/_posts/2023-04-25-final-assignment.md

 During the following, we're going to take a closer look at Copenhagen and the differences between the individual municipalities within.
 The maps contain data about the development of income and hospitalizations across the years, from 2005 until 2018.

+### Interactivity:
-The maps will start playing automatically, but you can press the play button to restart the years.
+The maps work like a Gif.
+They will start playing automatically, but you can press the play button to restart and it will then run through all of the years showing the updated map.
+You can pause the gif at any given year and hover over a municipality with the mouse to see more information in the tool-tip.

 <embed
        type="text/html"